Ryoga Terayama: Kickboxing career

-Terayama participated in the Shooto 53kg Cage Kick tournament, held at Shooto 2021 Vol.4 on July 4, 2021.
+Terayama participated in the Shooto 53 kg Cage Kick tournament, held at Shooto 2021 Vol.4 on July 4, 2021.
 He was scheduled to face Keito Naito in the tournament quarterfinals.
 He won the fight by unanimous decision.
 Terayama won the semifinal bout against Kanta Tabuchi in the same manner.
 Terayama fought a trilogy bout with Shoa Arii in the tournament finals.
 He won their third meeting by split decision, after an extension round was fought.

 Terayama was scheduled to make his first title defense against the #3 ranked DEEP KICK contender Yuma at DEEP☆KICK 56 on September 23, 2021.
 The two previously fought at DEEP KICK 44 on July 26, 2020, with Terayama winning their first meeting by a second-round technical knockout.
 Terayama won the fight by a dominant decision, with all three judges awarding him a 30-25 scorecard.

 Terayama faced Hiroki at Rizin 32 - Okinawa on November 20, 2021.
 He won the bout via unanimous decision.

 Terayama was scheduled to face Takuya at RISE 154 on January 23, 2022.
 Terayama was later forced to withdraw, due to a close contact with a COVID-19 infected person.

 On February 15, 2022, Terayama announced his departure from the Teppen gym.
 Terayama was booked to face Kyosuke at RISE 162 on October 30, 2022, and prepared for it as the BeWell gym.
 He won the fight by unanimous decision.

-Terayama faced Koki Osaki in the main event of RISE 165 -RISE 20th Memorial event- on February 23, 2923.
+Terayama faced Koki Osaki in the main event of RISE 165: RISE 20th Memorial event on February 23, 2923.
 Terayama suffered an inadvertent low blow at the 1:54 minute mark of the third round, which left him unable to continue competing.
 The fight was ruled a draw by technical decision.
+They face each other in an immediate rematch at RISE 168 on May 28, 2023.
+He lost the fight by a second-round technical knockout.

+Terayama faced Knight Makino at RISE 178 on May 19, 2024.
+He won the fight by unanimous decision.

+Terayama faced King Ryuzo at RISE 183 on November 23, 2024.
+He won the fight by a third-round technical knockout.